PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-22 11:13:51
+Last updated: 2024-04-22 11:14:24
-Random Quote: When the snows fall and the white winds blow, the lone wolf dies, but the pack survives.  -  Eddard Stark
+Random Quote: Why the oldest son, and not the best - fitted?
+The crown will suit me, as it never suited Robert and would not suit Stannis.